MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

         - PDF* if Unified Labeling is enabled
     - If the file type is not supported, in the session policy, you can select **Block download of any file that in unsupported by native protection or where native protection is unsuccessful**.
 1. If you still not able to see blocked activity, open a [support ticket](support-and-ts.md).

+### Navigating to a particular URL of a suffixed application and landing on a generic page
+All suffix proxies are susceptible to context loss, an issue where navigating to a link loses the full path of the link, and typically lands the user on the home page of the application.

+As Microsoft, we are positioned uniquely to address this product limitation and solve context loss, and have partnered with Microsoft and non-Microsoft vendors to do so.
+Apps on our featured apps page marked with a (preview) flag may suffer from context loss.
+If you are experiencing context loss in a non-featured app, please submit a support ticket.
+We are working with each service individually to fix these core issues.

+As a temporary mitigation, the following is a workaround for context loss

+1. Navigate to a URL where context loss occurs
+2. Note the suffix added by Cloud App Security (e.g., .us2.cas.ms)
+3. Copy the original URL path into the browser (e.g. https://www.yammer.com /organization/threads/threadnumber)
+4. Append the suffix to the original URL path (e.g., https://www.yammer.com.us2.cas.ms/organization/threads/threadnumber)
+5. Navigate to the new suffixed URL

 <a name="app-additional-considerations"></a>